Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- List of all available startup items will appear.
-Right click each item on the list and choose Disable from the menu.
+- A list of all available startup items will appear.
+Right-click each item on the list and choose Disable from the menu.

 - After disabling all startup items, close Task Manager.

-- Go back to System Configuration window and click Apply and OK to save changes.
+- Go back to System Configuration window and click Apply and OK to save the changes.

 - Restart your PC.

-- Press Windows Key + R and enter regedit.
-Click OK or press Enter.
+- Press Windows key + R and enter regedit, then click OK or press Enter.